Skip to main content

 Installation

-pip install aster-python
+pip install aster-cli

 pip install -e cli/